LLHolmes/yarn_stash_organizer/README.md

 To run on your local machine:
   $ rails s

-If you would like to user OmniAuth to log-in through FaceBook or Google:
+If you would like to user OmniAuth to log-in through FaceBook:
   $ thin start --ssl

 Copy the given host (for example "http://localhost:3000/" or "https://0.0.0.0:3000/") into the URL of your favorite web browser.